-The School of Business and Economics offers an MBA program that is AACSB accredited.
-The school operates as part of the Indiana University NorthwestFor this program, students need to complete 36 credit hours of core MBA.
-But, foundation course students need 51 credit hours to complete the program.
-Students are also required to have a CPGA score of 3.0 or more to be eligible for graduation.
+The School of Business and Economics at Indiana University Northwest offers an MBA program that is AACSB accredited.
+For this program, students need to complete 30 credit hours of core MBA coursework.
+Students without an undergraduate degree in business need 45 credit hours to complete the program.
+Students are also required to have a GPA of 3.0 or higher to be eligible for graduation.

 6. Indiana University South Bend

-The program is, in fact, ranked 15th best in the Midwest and 68th best in the country by Businessweek.
-Students undergo two 8 week sessions every semester.
-The classes take place in the evenings on weekdays.
-The program is flexible.
-It allows students to manage their schedules without causing confusion.
-There are online sessions and in-class sessions.
-One half is in-class, while the other is available online.
+The program was ranked 15th best in the Midwest and 68th best in the country by Bloomberg’s Businessweek in 2015.
+Students enroll in two eight-week sessions every semester, with classes taking place in the evenings on weekdays.
+The flexible program includes a hybrid of online sessions and in-class sessions.

 7. Indiana University Southeast